 The final stage of the story is your evolution.
 This aspect of your business story is about keeping the reader engaged and excited about what you will come out with next.
 It may trigger them to bookmark your website or request a brochure for later use or sign up to your newsletter so they can hear about it first.While you may not end up including all of these points, this framework is a useful guide for working out the structure of your business story.
 Editing down a story to a document that flows well is easier to do if each aspect is fully covered upfront.

 So how are you feeling?
 Are you ready to give it a go?
-We've put together a Story Worksheet to help you.
+We've put together a Story Capture Worksheet to help you.
 Staring at a blank page or screen can be intimidating.
-Often it means you don't actually do it.
+Often it means you don't actually get started.

-So click on the image below and we'll walk you through how to create your business story and then how to stress test it to make sure that it does what you want it to: engages your audience and builds trust.
+So click on the image below and we'll walk you through how to capture your business story so you can create a story that engages your audience and builds connection.

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.